 Goodegg Investments Announces the Acquisition of 3 Hotel Assets via Goodegg Diversification Fund III in Terre Haute and Lafayette, Indiana

-San Francisco, California, Oct.
-12, 2023 (GLOBE NEWSWIRE) -- Leading commercial real estate firm Goodegg Investments is pleased to announce the acquisition of 3 hotel assets via Goodegg Diversification Fund III – SpringHill Suites and Holiday Inn in Terre Haute, Indiana, and Homewood Suites in Lafayette, Indiana.
+San Francisco, California – Leading commercial real estate firm Goodegg Investments is pleased to announce the acquisition of 3 hotel assets via Goodegg Diversification Fund III – SpringHill Suites and Holiday Inn in Terre Haute, Indiana, and Homewood Suites in Lafayette, Indiana.

 Goodegg Investments is an award-winning women-owned and women-led commercial real estate private equity firm founded by Julie Lam and Annie Dickerson.
 Since its inception in 2018, Goodegg Investments has built an impressive portfolio totaling $1.4B+ across hotel, multifamily, and self-storage assets.